Send This Email To Snag Some Orders Today

 It reminds your stockists that you exist and are rather marvellous.

 It re-opens the lines of communication so they feel heard, giving you a chance of receiving valuable feedback.

 And it satisfies their ongoing intention to buy.

 Because one thing’s for damn sure.

-Your stockists are going to buy someone’s stuff this week.
+Your stockists are going to buy someone’s products this week.
 Might as well be yours, right?

 Important Things To Note:

 1. Make it personal, make it personal, MAKE IT PERSONAL.
 Show you’re paying attention.
 Spell their name right.
 Ask after their dog (assuming you’ve been introduced.)
 Be a genuinely lovely human being and they’ll likely respond in the same way.

 2. Don’t do this in your newsletter or as a group email.
 Hand-crafted, personal emails or phone calls are the way to go.

 3. Don’t tiptoe around your offer or promotion.
 Whatever it is – free shipping, free items, a discount – put it squarely on the table.
 Don’t get all coy about it.
 And be certain to make your offer end soon.
 A promotion that ends in a fortnight doesn’t get me scrambling to order now.
 An offer that ends this week probably does.

 4. Use your own voice.
 Write the email in the way you talk and it’ll always come across confidently.

 5. This works for stores who are showing interest but haven’t ordered yet, too.
 It’s a excellent way to tempt them off the fence.

 There’s really no downside here.
 It’s easy, free, and it’ll either make you money or make your stockists think you’re a breath of fresh air.